JetBrains/intellij-sdk-docs/tutorials/custom_language_support/structure_view_factory.md

 ---

 The [structure view](/reference_guide/custom_language_support/structure_view.md) in the IntelliJ Platform-based IDE can be customized for a specific file type, including Simple Language.
-Creating a structure view factory allows showing the structure of any file in a **Structure** tool window for easy navigation between items.
+Creating a structure view factory allows showing the structure of any file in a **Structure** Tool Window for easy navigation between items.

 * bullet list
 {:toc}